Timing is everything. Well, perhaps not everything, but it’s certainly a challenge when it comes to following up cold emails.

 Conclusion: Wednesdays are the best day to send a cold email follow-up.

 Next, we looked at contact forwards – a referral or introduction to another person at the company.
 Many of our clients have trouble converting contact forwards.
-However, when done correctly, we find they lead to a large number of meetings and deals.
+However, when lead generation is done correctly, we find they lead to a large number of meetings and deals.

 As before, we compared the number of meetings booked against the days on which the follow-up email was sent.